eqot/shareYTonFB/README.md

 shareYTonFB
 ===========

-A bookmarlet to share an YouTube content on Facebook.
+A bookmarklet to share an YouTube content on Facebook.